API Idempotency

 }

-Configure the application in application.properties
+Configure the application in application.properties:

 spring.datasource.url=jdbc:h2:mem:testdb